Ergonomic mouse pens for your designing, animation, drawing, and editing needs

 You want a pen mouse that is designed to reduce wrist strain and is ambidextrous, meaning it can be used by both left and right-handed users.
 It should also have a sleek design that fits comfortably in your hand and a 2.4GHz wireless connection for long-range control up to 33ft.

-DPI.
-Adjustable DPI is essential since it indicates how quickly or slowly the cursor moves across the screen.
-Higher DPI means faster movement, while lower DPI offers more precision.
+A higher DPI means faster movement, while a lower DPI offers more precision.
 Graphic designers often use right and left-handed mice with 800 DPI speed to draw or edit something precisely.

 Frequency.
 It's also crucial to consider the frequency of the Bluetooth mouse connection, which is usually 2.4GHz, but some operate on 5GHz for longer ranges and less interference from other devices.

 Size and location of the buttons.
-Some models can be difficult to click for long periods of time, which can lead to finger strain.
-Make sure to choose a pen mouse that fits comfortably in your hand and has buttons that are easy to press.
+Some models can be difficult to click for long periods, which can lead to finger strain.
+Make sure to choose a wireless pen mouse that fits comfortably in your hand and has buttons that are easy to press.

 Concerning functionality, there is no significant difference between a regular mouse for iPad or Mac and a pocket mouse pen.
 They both can drag and drop, have a good point, and left-click accuracy.